Claude Code Alternatives

 Can I run Aider or Continue with a local Ollama model and pay nothing?

 Yes.
 Both support local Ollama, llama.cpp, and llamafile-served models.
-Quality is the trade: an Ollama-hosted Llama 3.3 or Qwen 2.5 Coder 32B is good but not at Claude Sonnet 4.7 or GPT-4o level.
+Quality is the trade: an Ollama-hosted Llama 3.3 or Qwen 3 Coder 32B is good but not at Claude Sonnet 4.7 or GPT-5 level.
 For teams with strict data policies (no code leaves the network) or no budget, local models are credible.
-For best quality, hosted Claude or GPT-4o still leads in late 2026.
+For best quality, hosted Claude or GPT-5 still leads in May 2026.

-Is there a way to use Claude Code without Anthropic subscription?
+Is there a way to use Claude Code without a Claude subscription?

 Yes.
-Claude Code can use the Anthropic API with pay-as-you-go billing instead of a Pro/Max subscription.
+Claude Code can use the Anthropic API with pay-as-you-go billing instead of Pro or Max.
 Set ANTHROPIC_API_KEY and Claude Code will route through pay-per-token.
 For light users this is cheaper than $20/month Pro; for heavy users the subscription becomes cheaper around 30-40 hours of monthly use.
+In April 2026 Anthropic experimented with removing Claude Code from the Pro tier on roughly 2 percent of new prosumer signups; the test was rolled back, but it signals subscription-tier changes can land mid-cycle.

 How do AI coding assistants handle proprietary or sensitive code?